HsKA-OSGIS/Viva-ECharts/README.md

 * ### About Us
-This page features flipcarts that you can provide with pictures and information regarding the people featured on this page.
-By default the profile pictures and university email adresses of the project participants of Viva-eCharts are listed.
+This page features flipcards that you can provide with pictures and information regarding the people featured on this page.
+By default the profile pictures and university email addresses of the project participants of Viva-eCharts are listed.
 * ### Help
 This page provides further information about how to use this website.
 The text listed here is equivalent to chapter 3. of this Readme file.